LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

 Using a Fine-Tuned/Chatbot Model
 --------------------------------

-As mentioned previously, there are also many fine-tuned models available that are tuned to act like assistants similar to ChatGPT.
-These models can also be used but require a a different approach.
-First, it is strongly recommended to explore the behavior of the model given a prompt.
+As mentioned previously, many fine-tuned models are also available that are tuned to act like assistants similar to ChatGPT.
+These models can also be used but require a different approach.
+Firstly, it is strongly recommended to explore the model's behavior given a prompt.
 In this example, we will use the :code:`HuggingFaceH4/zephyr-7b-beta` model.

-As the objective is not to predict the next token but to be a helpfull assistant, we first need to look at the behavior when generating text.
+As the objective is not to predict the next token but to be a helpful assistant, we first need to examine the behavior when generating text.
-We can do this quite easily by using the :code:`pipeline` method of the transformers library:
+We can do this quite easily by using the :code:`pipeline` method of the transformers library.
+The arguments :code:`tok_args` and :code:`model_args` are used to pass additional arguments when calling the :code:`from_pretrained` method under the hood.

 .. code-block:: python